-- For users who have not signed up through an SSO service such as Google –
+For users who have not signed up through Google –

-- For users who have signed up through an SSO service such as Google –
+For users who have signed up through Google –

-- All users who have signed up through an SSO service will continue to be able to use the service to sign in.
+All users who have signed up through Google will continue to be able to use Google sign-in.

-- Owner level users may either log in through the SSO service they signed up with, or through the Identity Provider initiated login flow with the registered Identity Provider.
+Owner level users may either log in through Google sign-in or through the Identity Provider initiated login flow with the registered Identity Provider.